chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 XL Test lets you define, manage, execute, visualize, and analyze tests across all your test tools to give you a single source of quality truth.
 XL Test acts as the Fitbit of your software.

-## Test tools

-XL Test integrates with a plethora of test tools.
-It does so by supporting well-known output formats produced by these test tools.
-XL Test translates these output formats into its uniform event structure allowing unified, cross-tool reporting.
-A list of supported test tools can be found [here](supported-test-tools-and-test-result-formats.html).

 ## Test specifications

-A coherent set of tests is represented in XL Test by a test specification.
-These can be jobs or tasks that include automated tests.
-Results of these tests can be shown via dashboards, reports, and qualifications.
-XL Tests supports creating a test specification through the [user interface](/xl-test/how-to/add-a-test-specification.html), by [importing  existing test results](/xl-test/how-to/import-test-results.html), or by [pushing results to XL Test via Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job.html).
+In XL Test, a *test specification* represents a coherent set of tests.
+These can be jobs or tasks that include  that include automated tests.
+You can see the results of these tests in dashboards, reports, and qualifications.

+You can create a test specification [in the XL Test interface](/xl-test/how-to/add-a-test-specification.html), by [importing existing test results](/xl-test/how-to/import-test-results.html), or by [pushing results to XL Test via Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job.html).
-## Dashboards

-XL Test allows you to create a [custom dashboard](/xl-test/how-to/create-a-dashboard.html) that contains all relevant test results on a single screen.

-## Reporting

-XL Test provides numerous out-of-the-box reports that visualize test results.
-XL Test supports the following graphs and tables:
+Also, XL Test can [execute test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
+XL Test orchestrates the process and delegates execution to the appropriate test tools.

-* Bar chart - shows the test results of a single test run.
-* Pie chart - shows the test results of a single test run.
-* Durations chart - shows the trend in the time required to execute the tests.
-* Details table - shows a list of failed and passed tests.
-* Flakiness overview - identifies the tests with the most inconsistent results over time.
-* General statistics - compare the given run to the previous run on a number of aspects.
-* Health barometer - shows clickable placeholders to the flakiness overview, durations chart, and details table.
-* Diff bar chart - shows differences between the current test run and the previous test run.
-* Historical comparison details table - shows detailed information about test which changed state since the previous execution

-It is possible to [create customized reports](/xl-test/how-to/create-a-custom-report-in-xl-test.html).
+## Test runs

+A *test run* is a single execution of a test specification.
+Some reports represent a single test run, while others aggregate data from multiple test runs.

+## Reports

+XL Test includes a variety of *reports* for functional test results and performance test results.
+You can add reports to *dashboards* for a quick visual overview of test results.
+You can also create [custom reports](/xl-test/how-to/create-a-custom-report-in-xl-test.html).

 ## Qualification

-XL Test's configurable qualification possibilities allow for seamless integration with a continuous delivery pipeline.
-XL Test automatically analyzes the test results that are available within XL Test using the specified configuration algorithm.
-In this way, XL Test supports tailored automated go/no go decision-making.
-It is possible to [create customized qualifications](/xl-test/how-to/create-a-custom-qualification-in-xl-test.html)
+*Qualification* is a configurable feature that allows XL Test to seamlessly integrate with a continuous delivery pipeline.
+XL Test automatically analyzes test results using a qualification algorithm that you choose and returns a go/no-go result.
+You can also create [custom qualification algorithms](/xl-test/how-to/create-a-custom-qualification-in-xl-test.html).

-## Test specification execution
+## Plugins

-XL Test also enables you to [execute test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
-XL Test orchestrates the process and delegates execution to the appropriate test tools.
+XL Test supports integration with other tools through *plugins* that search for test results and import results into XL Test.
+You can create a [custom test tool plugin](/xl-test/how-to/create-a-test-tool-plugin.html).